Java: Colonial periods

 Java's contact with the European colonial powers began in 1522 with a treaty between the Sunda kingdom and the Portuguese in Malacca.
 After its failure, the Portuguese presence was confined to Malacca and to the eastern islands.

 In 1596, a four-ship expedition led by Cornelis de Houtman was the first Dutch contact with Indonesia.
 By the end of the 18th century the Dutch had extended their influence over the sultanates of the interior through the Dutch East India Company in Indonesia.
+The Dutch repeatedly intervened in wars between rival Mataram claimants to the Javanese throne.
+When the side they supported inevitably won due to their industrialised weapons, the Dutch forced land concessions from the side they supported.
+The Dutch whittled down the Mataram kingdoms until most of the island was conquered.
 Internal conflict prevented the Javanese from forming effective alliances against the Dutch.
+In the 1750s, the Javanese Sultan Mangkubumi tried to restore Mataram's control, but the Dutch divided the kingdom.
 Remnants of the Mataram survived as the Surakarta (Solo) and Yogyakarta principalities.
 Javanese kings claimed to rule with divine authority and the Dutch helped them to preserve remnants of a Javanese aristocracy by confirming them as regents or district officials within the colonial administration.

 Java's major role during the early part of the colonial period was as a producer of rice.
 In spice-producing islands like Banda, rice was regularly imported from Java, to supply the deficiency in means of subsistence.